pando-project/pando/documentation/ratelimit.md

 `bandwidth` is the bandwidth of the environment in which Pando is located.
 Pando will measure the bandwidth during `pando init` command execution.

-`single DAG size` is the size of the data to be transferred in a request, default value is `1Mb`
+`single DAG size` is the size of the data to be transferred of a DAG sync request, default value is `1Mb`

 ## Table of Contents